Books and Manuscripts

-The Study Gallery at Gainsborough’s House contains a significant collection of books and manuscripts dating from Gainsborough’s lifetime.
+The Gainsborough’s House collection includes a significant collection of books and manuscripts dating from Gainsborough’s lifetime.

 Original letters written by Gainsborough to friends and patrons not only reveal a great deal about his interactions and professional affairs, but also provide crucial information about his character and temperament.
 We also learn much about his art: his methods and techniques; his materials; and his concern with how his pictures were displayed.